jackshiang1986/Predicting-Recidivism-applying-IRAC-method/README.md

 ## Objectives of the Project
 The following are the objectives of the project:
 1. To check if any machine bias in the algorithm which against certain group of people.
-2. To apply IRAC method to identify the legal issue of using the algorithm, and conclude if the algorithm shall be permitted to use.
+2. To apply IRAC method to identify the legal issue of using the algorithm, and conclude if the use of the algorithm shall be permitted.

 ## Project Outline
 To start the project, those required R libraries such as ggplot2, dplyr, and the dataset “compas-scores-two-years.csv” (for risk of non-violent recidivism) are first loaded into the R program, followed by some data pre-processing (removal of some rows based on certain conditions, make some columns as factor etc.) and data visualization.
 Subsequently, a logistic regression model is built using the pre-processed dataset, and the coefficients of the logistic regression model are studied for checking if any bias.
 From the coefficients of the logistic regression model, it is found that black, female and young defendants are more likely to receive higher decile scores.
 Chi-squared test is done to confirm that the logistic regression model is significant.

 The same data pre-processing steps are done for another dataset “compas-scores-two-years-violent” (for risk of violent recidivism), and another logistic regression model is built based on it.
 Again, it is found that both black and young defendants are more likely to receive higher decile scores.
-Chi-squared test is also done for this logistic regression model to confirm its significance.
+Chi-squared test is also done for this logistic regression model to confirm it is significant.

 The next step is to read another dataset “cox-parsed.csv” (non-violent) for survival analysis using cox proportional hazard regression model from the survival library.
 It is found that the cox model is significant and the overall survival rate for all 3 score factor groups are decreasing overtime as expected (defendant is considered “not survived” if they did recidivate).